 The lifestyle you want

-The Association of Superannuation Funds of Australia (ASFA) provides an industry retirement standard.
-This estimates how much money you'll need, depending on your lifestyle.
+- The Association of Superannuation Funds of Australia provides an ASFA retirement standard.
+This estimates how much money you'll need, based on a modest or comfortable lifestyle in retirement.

 Build up your super